Want to learn how to make extra money from home in 2021?

 - HyreCar: This company rents cars out to rideshare and delivery drivers specifically.
 HyreCar says that most cars are listed for around $35/day, and HyreCar takes a 15%-25% commission.

 - Getaround: This site does hourly rentals for personal and professional drivers.
 Most cars on Getaround are listed for $6-$10/hour, and there is a $20/month subscription fee to use the service.

 You can expect more wear and tear on your car if you’re renting it out to make extra money from home.
-You’ll need more frequent oil changes, brake pads replaced more often, and you’ll have to get new tires sooner.
+You’ll need more frequent oil changes, brake pads will need to be replaced more often, and you’ll have to get new tires sooner.

 You should plan on setting 10% of what you earn aside for maintenance and repairs, but all of these companies do offer comprehensive insurance companies in case something happens to your car while it’s being rented.

 Decluttr is a site for selling your gently used phones, video game consoles, CDs, DVDs, video games, laptops, tablets, and more.
 They take used items, refurbish them, and sell them online.